eth-sri/psi/README.md

 #### Quick build

-1. Run `dependencies.sh` to download the DMD D compiler and unzip it.
+1. Run `dependencies-release.sh` to download the LDC D compiler and unzip it.

-2. Run `build.sh` to build PSI.
+2. Run `build-release.sh` to build PSI.

 ##### Additional information